Logotype for MacroGenics Inc

 Safety and tolerability

-• Lower rates of pleural effusion, pericardial effusion, and PPE syndrome observed compared to Phase 1, especially in the 2.0 mg/kg arm.
+• Lower rates of pleural effusion, pericardial effusion, and PPE syndrome were observed compared to Phase 1, especially in the 2.0 mg/kg arm.

 Partial view of Summaries dataset, powered by Quartr API